A flexible programme exploring urban design as a critical arena for advanced research and practice.

 75 credits of modules should normally be chosen, ideally from at least three different parts of The Bartlett and UCL.
 Feeder courses into the module include, although are not limited to:

-BENVGAAL ‘Space syntax’ methodology and analytical design
+BENVGAAM ‘Space syntax’ methodology and analytical design (15-credit version of BENVGAAF, term 1 only)

 Because the combination of feeder courses will vary from student to student, so will the methods of delivery.
 However, a typical student might encounter studio teaching, formal lectures, analytical modelling, small group tutorials and discussion, formal presentations, site visits, and a wide range of other diverse teaching techniques.